 What to Expect After Surgery

 The head should be kept elevated using two pillows.
 This helps to reduce swelling.
 Ice compresses should be applied to the eyes for the first forty-eight hours.
 This is done to help reduce swelling and bruising around the eyes, which typically resolves in five to seven days.
 Some surgeons may place a small gauze in the nose, which may be removed on the first or second day after the surgery.
-There is typically some swelling inside the nose, which may not allow the patient to breathe through the nose for several days.
-This typically resolves in five to seven days.
-There is a small cast that is applied to the bridge of the nose.
-This is removed in the sixth or seventh post-operative day.
+There is typically some swelling inside the nose, which may not allow the patient to breathe through the nose for several days; however, it is typically resolved in five to seven days.
+A small cast is applied to the bridge of the nose that will be removed on the sixth or seventh post-operative day.
 About seventy percent of the swelling resolves in the first three weeks.
 The remainder of the swelling can take up to four to six months to completely resolve.
 Swelling at the tip of the nose is particularly resistant and can last for a long time.
 Most surgeons advise the patient that the final result of the procedure cannot be truly appreciated for six months to a year, the amount of time for all the swelling to resolve.

 Real Patient Stories